 What signs should I watch for if my cat doesn’t tolerate quail eggs?

-Look for signs like vomiting, diarrhea, or lethargy.
-If these occur, stop feeding quail eggs and consult your vet.
+Watch for vomiting, diarrhea, itching, face rubbing, or lethargy.
+If any of these appear, stop feeding eggs and check with your vet.

 - Try half an egg (cooked or raw) to test tolerance.